 Did Julia Gillard really lie during the 2010 election campaign about introducing a carbon tax?
 Tom Orren says "aye hae ma doots!"

-Five is the perfect number for a car pool because it fills the car and everyone gets to drive one day a week.
-But our car pool was perfect for another reason, the cast of characters it contained — young, old, wise, upstart, radical and conservative.
+Five is the perfect number for a carpool because it fills the car and everyone gets to drive one day a week.
+But our carpool was perfect for another reason, the cast of characters it contained — young, old, wise, upstart, radical and conservative.
 I know that’s six, but that’s just the way it was.
-Anyway, between us, we covered all the bases, so nobody ever fully agreed with anyone else and that set the scene for some pretty bizarre discussions, which turned what could have been a boring half hour commute into a ongoing debate, where no topic was ever too complex or too straightforward to tackle.
+Anyway, between us, we covered all the bases, so nobody ever fully agreed with anyone else and that set the scene for some pretty bizarre discussions, which turned what could have been a boring half-hour commute into an ongoing debate, where no topic was ever too complex or too straightforward to tackle.

 It was all great fun.

-But it wasn’t just our car pool that became polarised, it was the entire nation, as the public was swamped by wave after wave of, often contradictory, fact and rumour.
+But it wasn’t just our carpool that became polarised, it was the entire nation, as the public was swamped by wave after wave of, often contradictory, fact and rumour.
 “How can they be so certain?”
 I wondered, “and in two such opposite ways?”
-In a car full of blacks and whites, I was labeled a coward for remaining an insipid shade of gray, however subsequent events have lent some credence to my stance and these days I regard it more as a sign of wisdom than weakness.
+In a car full of blacks and whites, I was labelled a coward for remaining an insipid shade of grey, however subsequent events have lent some credence to my stance and these days I regard it more as a sign of wisdom than weakness.

-THE SO-CALLED LIESimilar polarisation has resurfaced recently about our Prime Minister, as she has been accused of being an untrustworthy, ‘lying bitch’.
+Similar polarisation has resurfaced recently about our Prime Minister, as she has been accused of being an untrustworthy, "lying bitch".

 As the Scots would say, “Aye hae ma doots!”
 (You’ve just got to love the Scots) and ‘ma doots’ led me in search of some background to that infamous ‘No Carbon Tax’ clip.